Kairouan: Great Mosque of Kairouan

-Mosque of the Three Gates
+Mosque of the Three Doors

-The Mosque of the Three Gates was founded in 866.
+The Mosque of the Three Doors was founded in 866.
 Its façade is a notable example of Islamic architecture.
 It has three arched doorways surmounted by three inscriptions in Kufic script, interspersed with floral and geometrical reliefs and topped by a carved frieze; the first inscription includes the verses 70–71 in the sura 33 of Quran.
 The small minaret was added during the restoration works held under the Hafsid dynasty.
 The prayer hall has a nave and two aisles, divided by arched columns, parallel to the qibla wall.

 Mosque of the Barber

-The Mausoleum of Sidi Sahab, generally known as the Mosque of the Barber, is actually a zaouia located inside the city walls.
-It was built by the Muradid Hammuda Pasha Bey (mausoleum, dome and court) and Murad II Bey (minaret and madrasa).
-In its present state, the monument dates from the 17th century.

-The mosque is a veneration place for Abu Zama' al-Balaui, a companion of the prophet Muhammad, who, according to a legend, had saved for himself three hairs of Muhammad's beard, hence the edifice's name.
-The sepulchre place is accessed from a cloister-like court with richly decorated ceramics and stuccoes.
+The Zawiya of Sidi Sahib, also known as the Mosque of the Barber, is a religious complex containing the mausoleum of Abu Zama' al-Balawi, a companion of the Islamic prophet Muhammad, who, according to legend, had saved for himself three hairs of Muhammad's beard, hence the edifice's name.
+The complex was first built up in the 14th century under the Hafsids, but in its present state it dates from the 17th century, under the Muradids.
+The tomb chamber is accessed from a cloister-like court with rich tile and stucco decoration.
+In addition to the mausoleum, the complex includes a madrasa and several other facilities.